-The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2012, as will the review of locally prepared comprehensive, neighborhood, and public facility plans and boundary agreements.
+The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2013, as will the review of locally prepared comprehensive, neighborhood, and public facility plans and boundary agreements.
+Monitoring of activities to implement the regional housing plan will begin following adoption of the plan.

-Community assistance planning reports documenting county and local plans which refine and detail the regional land use and transportation plans and memorandum reports or letter reports documenting special-purpose technical assistance efforts.
+Community assistance planning reports documenting county and local plans which refine and detail the regional land use and transportation plans, and memorandum reports or letter reports documenting special-purpose technical assistance efforts and monitoring of the implementation of the regional housing plan.